danitso/docker-control/README.md

 ### daemon.autoupdate

-Whether to automatically update the Docker service when a new version is released.
+Whether to automatically update Docker when a new version is released.

 ### daemon.dns